 The twelfth day’s walk passes through dense rhododendron forest.
 As there are no villages on the way and also there are numerous side trails, it is better to hire a local guide to avoid getting lost.
 After a walk of about three hours form Kharka, we reach a place called Chaurikharka for lunch.
 From Chaurikharka, we can clearly see Chyamtang (2229m), Arun River, Ridha Village and the road that leads to Kimathanka.
 After lunch, the trek is all downhill for about three hours until we reach Arun River.
 After crossing the suspension bridge over the Arun, the trek is uphill for about an hour until Chyamthang – our destination for the day.
 Chyamthang (2229m) is a small yet beautiful village with stone houses.
 Sherpas are the dominant population in the village.Day 15: Trek to Hatiya (1595 / 5,216 ft) village, 5 hours

 The trek on the 14th day runs along the banks of Arun River.
-After a walk of about two and half hours from Hatiya, we reach the confluence of Arun and Barun rivers.
+We reach the confluence of Arun and Barun rivers.
 After having lunch near the river confluence, the trek progress toward Gola – our destination for the day.
-A walk of around two and half hours after lunch takes us to our camping site at Gola.
+A walk of around two and a half hours after lunch takes us to our camping site at Gola.
 Gola is a very small village with only 12 houses.
 Sherpa, Rai and Tamang people reside hereDay 17: Trek to Gadhi (1800m / 5,886 ft) village, 6 hours

 The trek passes through paddy fields, pleasing as the trail makes a short descent, but again makes a short climb.
-After a walk of about two and half hours from Gola, we reach Pathibhara (not to be confused with the Pathibhara temple in Taplejung district) for lunch.
 Pathibhara (1524m) is a small Gurung village with tea shops, groceries and some hotels.
 The trail after lunch passes through agricultural land and we can find plenty of water sources and small settlements along the way.
-We reach Gadhi (1800m) – our destination for the day – after a walk of around three hours from Pathibhara.
-Gadhi (that means fort in Nepali language) is a place of great historical significance as Nepali Army fought bravely with invading Tibetan Army at this place and chased them away.
+We reach Gadhi (1,800m) – our destination for the day – after a walk of around three hours from Pathibhara.
+Gadhi (that means fort in the Nepali language) is a place of great historical significance as Nepali Army fought bravely with invading Tibetan Army at this place and chased them away.
 Gadhi is a small village market with a health post, a school and a police station.Day 18: Drive of fly back to Kathmandu

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.